vpisarev/ficus/doc/ficustut.md

     }
     ```

     in some cases, like here, we can even omit names in the function parameters, because we will name them in the patterns.
+Note that in this case the leading `|` after `{` is needed to distinguish a pattern-matching body from a regular function body.
 3. `match` and recursive functions are best friends, in functional programs, especially performing symbolic data analysis, you will often see them together.
 4. When we discussed [functions](#Functions) and, in particular, [list processing functions](#Lists), we encouraged you to use tail-recursive functions whenever possible.
 In this implementation `merge` and `scan` are not tail-recursive.
 This is because the tail-recursive variants would produce reversed lists, while we would like to avoid repetitive list reversion, i.e. we trade excessive list cell allocations for the extra consumed stack space.